garethltm/obsibrain/2024 Semester 1/INFOSYS303 - Solutions Architecture/TOGAF Architectural Development Method (ADM).md

 	4. [[Technical (Technology) Architecture]]

-The [[TOGAF Architectural Development Method (ADM)]] provides a tested & repeatable process for developing architectures The [[TOGAF Architectural Development Method (ADM)]] includes establishing an architecture framework, developing architecture content, transitioning, & governing the realization of architectures.
+The [[TOGAF Architectural Development Method (ADM)]] provides a tested & repeatable process for developing architectures

+The [[TOGAF Architectural Development Method (ADM)]] includes establishing an architecture framework, developing architecture content, transitioning, & governing the realization of architectures.

-All these activities are carried out within an iterative cycle of continuous architecture definition & realization that allows organization to transform their enterprises in a controlled manner in response to business goals & oppportunities.
+All these activities are carried out within an iterative cycle of continuous architecture definition & realization that allows organization to transform their enterprises in a controlled manner in response to business goals & opportunities.
 ![[Pasted image 20240313160616.png]]
 ## Phases within the [[TOGAF Architectural Development Method (ADM)]]
 1. [[Preliminary Phase]]